top of page

 Almost every business coaching firm has a different methodology.
 Some charge for structured "programs" that they run you through (think something like a school course).
 Other only work hourly and bill you similar to that of an attorney.
 Make sure that you research their payment structures and find one that works best for you.

-Important Note: The benefits of business coaching is rarely tangible in nature.
-Sure some items can translate directly into revenues, but most have indirect impacts on success.
-For example, management training from your coach can help improve morale in the workplace.
-Ultimately this will lead back to sales, but it is indirect in nature.
+Important Note: The benefits of business coaching are rarely tangible in nature.
+Sure, some items translate directly into revenues, but most have indirect impacts on success.
+For example, management training from your coach can improve morale in the workplace, which eventually leads back to sales but in an indirect way.
+Harvard Business Review's work on coaching makes this point well: the highest-leverage outcomes of coaching (better decisions, sharper leadership, healthier team dynamics) tend to show up downstream of the coaching engagement, not on the next invoice.
 Make sure you consider this when interviewing a business coach.

 Out of the Box Approach: